 * Clearwire to let Best Buy use its wireless network

-* Best Buy will offer new 4G tier, starting 2011
+* Best Buy will offer new 4G service, starting 2011

-* Clearwire shares down 2 pct; Best Buy down 0.2 pct (Adds details of partnership, background, shares)
+* Clearwire shares down 2 pct; Best Buy down 0.2 pct (Adds Clearwire executive quote, share update)

 NEW YORK, July 29 (Reuters) - Clearwire Corp CLWR.O has agreed to rent space on its network to Best Buy Co Inc (BBY.N) so that the electronics retailer can sell wireless services directly to consumers, the companies said on Thursday.

-Clearwire, which is roughly 54 percent owned by Sprint Nextel (S.N), has long said that it was talking with a wide variety of business customers with an aim to boosting its revenue by renting out unused capacity on it network.
+Clearwire, which is roughly 54 percent owned by Sprint Nextel Corp (S.N), has long said that it was talking with a wide variety of business customers with an aim to boosting its revenue by renting out unused capacity on its wireless network.

-In a bid to win more shoppers, consumer electronics chains like Best Buy are now making a bigger push to become one-stop shops by offering both electronic gadgets as well as the wireless services required to connect them all.
+In a bid to win more shoppers, consumer electronics chains like Best Buy are now making a bigger push to become one-stop shops by offering both electronic gadgets and the wireless services required to connect them all.

 Aside from Sprint, Clearwire’s cable investors Comcast Corp (CMCSA.O) and Time Warner Cable Inc TWC.N already have wholesale agreements with Clearwire to offer mobile services.